 - Prior to enrollment, students will be required to submit to background checks, drug and alcohol screening, and must meet program health requirements.
 These screenings will be conducted at the student's expense.

-- Students should be proficient with methodologies utilized in distance education and must possess computer equipment and technology which is compatible with the university learning management systems (Ex.
+- Students should be proficient with methodologies utilized in Online Learning and must possess computer equipment and technology which is compatible with the university learning management systems (Ex.
 Moodle, Leonet).

 - Attend onsite DNP Program Orientation (to be scheduled).